About me

 Additional information

-My standard fee for sessions is £60 but I may be able to offer a concession for those who are on a low income.
-I may also be able to offer counselling students a discount whilst they are having the compulsory therapy from their course.
+I also offer a small number of concessionary slots at £50 for those who cannot afford the full fee.
+I may also be able to offer counselling students this discount whilst they are having the compulsory therapy for their course.
+This reduced rate is available for online therapy only.

 When I work